mzazon/awesome-cloud-projects/gcp/container-security-scanning-artifact-registry-build/container-security-scanning-artifact-registry-build.md

        --location=${REGION} \
        --description="Secure container repository with vulnerability scanning"

-   # Enable vulnerability scanning for the repository
-   gcloud artifacts repositories update ${REPO_NAME} \
-       --location=${REGION} \
-       --enable-vulnerability-scanning

    # Configure Docker authentication for Artifact Registry
    gcloud auth configure-docker ${REGION}-docker.pkg.dev

    echo "✅ Artifact Registry repository created with vulnerability scanning enabled"
    ```

    The repository is now configured to automatically scan all pushed container images for vulnerabilities in both OS packages and application dependencies.
-This scanning happens immediately upon image push and continuously monitors for new vulnerabilities discovered after the initial scan.
+Vulnerability scanning is enabled by default for new Docker repositories in Artifact Registry, providing immediate security analysis upon image push with continuous monitoring for newly discovered vulnerabilities.

 2. **Create GKE Cluster with Binary Authorization**: